From Symmetry to Geometry: Tractable Nonconvex Problems: Nonconvex Problems with Rotational Symmetry

 \subsection{Low Rank Matrix Recovery}

 The problem of recovering a low-rank matrix from incomplete and unreliable observations finds broad applications in robust statistics, recommender systems, data compression, computer vision, and so on \cite{davenport2016overview}.
 In matrix recovery problems, the goal is to estimate a matrix $\mb X_0 \in \bb R^{n_1 \times n_2}$ from incomplete or noisy observations.
-Typically, this problem is ill-posed without some assumptions on the matrix $\mb X_0$.
-In many applications, $\mb X_0$ can be assumed to be {\em low rank}, or approximately so:
+Typically, this problem is ill-posed without any assumptions on the matrix $\mb X_0$.
+In many applications where the data are highly structured, $\mb X_0$ can be assumed to be {\em low rank}, or approximately so: